r-lib/clock/README.md

 [![R-CMD-check](https://github.com/r-lib/clock/workflows/R-CMD-check/badge.svg)](https://github.com/r-lib/clock/actions)
 <!-- badges: end -->

-clock is a new R package for working with date-time data.
-It:
+clock is an R package for working with date-times.
+It is packed with features, including tools for: parsing, formatting, arithmetic, rounding, and extraction/updating of individual components.
+Additionally, it:

 -   Provides a new family of orthogonal date-time classes (durations, time points, zoned-times, and calendars) that partition